jgarciatorralba/siroko-code-challenge/README.md

 ## Installation

-- Clone this repo: `git@github.com:jgarciatorralba/siroko-code-challenge.git`
+- Clone this repo: `git clone git@github.com:jgarciatorralba/siroko-code-challenge.git`
 - Navigate to the `/.docker` folder, then run `docker-compose up -d` to download images and set up containers.
-  - **Important**: the configuration is set to expose the server container's port on host's port 8000, and the database container's port on host's 6432, so make sure they are available before running the above command.
+  - **Important**: the configuration is prepared to expose the server container's port on host's port 8000, and the database container's port on host's 6432, so make sure they are available before running the above command.
 - Once completed, open with VisualStudio and in the command palette (View > Command Palette) select the option "Dev Containers: Reopen in Container".
 - Inside the development container, install packages with `composer install`.
-- Even though an empty database named **app_db** should have been created with the installation, you can still run `php bin/console doctrine:database:create` for good measure.
+- Even though an empty database named **app_db** should have been created with the installation, you can still run `sf doctrine:database:create` for good measure.
-- With the database created and the connection to the application successfully established, execute the existing migrations in folder `/etc/migrations` using the command `php bin/console doctrine:migrations:migrate`.
+- With the database created and the connection to the application successfully established, execute the existing migrations in folder `/etc/migrations` using the command `sf doctrine:migrations:migrate`.
-- Populate the database with demo data using the command `php bin/console doctrine:fixtures:load`.
+- Populate the database with demo data using the command `sf doctrine:fixtures:load`.

 ---

+## Tests

+- Run the complete test suite by executing the command: `php ./vendor/bin/pest`
+  - **Important**: please make sure to clear Symfony's testing cache by running `sf cache:clear --env=test` before executing the tests.

 ## Scripts